wlfio/drop-confirm/README.md

 ## Compatibility

-As of now, DropConfirm is only tested on 1.20.1 – but it *should* work on 1.20 too.
+As of now, DropConfirm supports versions from 1.20 to 1.20.2.

 Newer versions will likely be supported, and older versions may or may not work with slight modifications to the source.